Kooralbyn

 Employment drivers in Kooralbyn are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Kooralbyn's workforce is balanced between white and blue collar jobs, with significant representation in manufacturing and industrial sectors.
-The unemployment rate was 9.3% as of September 2025, showing a 6.2% employment growth over the previous year.
+Kooralbyn's workforce is balanced between white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.
+The unemployment rate was 9.1% in September 2025, with an estimated employment growth of 6.1%.

 Frequently Asked Questions - Employment